aredn/aredn/SUPPORTED_DEVICES.md

  2. Tiny builds exclude support for *tunnels* and *WiFi AP* mode due to lack of resources.
 The relevant packages can be installed separately but this is not recommended.
  3. These devices are no longer being manufactured by GL-iNET.
 They may not reboot reliably and you may need to power cycle them (several times) during an update.
  4. 20MHz channels only.
  5. x86 images are for advanced users.
-See "Installing AREDN Firmware" x86 documentation section.
+See "Installing AREDN® Firmware" x86 documentation section.
  6. These devices do not function on negative channels in the 2.4 GHz band.

 Latest installation instructions are found at: https://docs.arednmesh.org/en/latest/